homerhanumat/csc324docs/content/eloquent/Kaitlyn-1/index.md

 function reverseArrayInPlace(array) {
    for (let i = 0; i < Math.floor(array.length / 2); i++) {
 ```
 This is just the function declaration and the for loop.
 The for loop will start at the 0th place in the array-- the first element.
-It will go through each element until it reaches the a point at which i is no longer less than the lowest whole number closest to the length of the array divided by 2.
+It will go through each element until it reaches the point at which i is no longer less than the lowest whole number closest to the length of the array divided by 2.
 In the book-given test, that point is when i is 2.

 ```{javascript}